Last updated on January 26, 2023 by Wandering our World

 Both countries will provide a treat for your tastebuds.
 Whilst Thai food gets all the plaudits, Malaysian cuisine is a rising star.

-Thai food is famous around the world – and no wonder – so if you’re a food lover, Thailand is going to be a dream destination.
+Thai food is famous around the world – and no wonder – so if you’re a food lover, Thailand is going to be a dream destination and arguably better than Malaysia.
+We just hope you like your food hot – Thai cuisine is some of the spiciest in the region!

 For something a little less known, Thailand’s remote and rarely visited northeast – Isaan – has a traditional dish called Laap which is delicious.
 It’s made up of minced meat seasoned with fresh herbs, lime juice and fish sauce, and is served with sticky rice.